-Why can I understand YOU but not other native English speakers?
+Why can I understand YOU but not other English speakers?

 I feel good about my English when I listen to you because I understand everything you say, even though you speak at a normal speed.